cockroachdb/docs/v22.1/manage-certs-vault.md

 - To leverage the strength of Vault's secrets engines to manage the certificates.
 - To enforce short validity durations for all issued certificates (eschewing certificate revocation lists or OCSP).

-### Vault secrets
+#### Vault secrets

 The solution demonstrated here uses HashiCorp Vault as a secrets management platform.
 This takes advantage of Vault's generally strong security model, and also eases many tasks.

-### Short-lived credentials
+#### Short-lived credentials

-Credentials can become compromised, in which case j A PKI implementation must deal with this in one of two ways:
+If credentials are obtained by malicious actors, they can be used to impersonate (spoof) a client or server, potentially wreaking havoc on any system.
+Any PKI implementation must deal with this in one of two ways:

-- By implementation a revocation mechanism, either Certificate Revocation Lists (CRLS) or the Online Certificate Status Protocol.
+- By using a revocation mechanism, so that existing certificates can be invalidated.
+Two standard solutions are Certificate Revocation Lists (CRLS) and the Online Certificate Status Protocol (OCSP).
 - By issuing only certificates with short validity durations, so that any compromised certificate quickly becomes unusable.

 CockroachDB does support OCSP, but not CRls.
 See: [Using Online Certificate Status Protocol (OCSP) with CockroachDB](manage-certs-revoke-ocsp.html).